Weak null singularity for the Einstein-Euler system: Introduction

 However, in the setting of weak null singularities in the $u$ direction, some of the Ricci coefficients and curvature components are singular.
 For the Ricci coefficients, we group them into three groups, namely $\psi$, $\psi_H$, $\psi_{\underline{H}}$, according to the estimates that they obey.
 In particular, $\psi_{\underline{H}} \in \{ \hat{\underline{\chi}}, \mathrm{tr}\underline{\chi}, \underline{\omega}\}$ are singular components, which behaves like $f(u)^{-2}$ as $u \to u_*$, where $f$ is a weight function such that $f(u)^{-2}$ blows up in $L^2_u$ but still lies in $L^1_u$, while $\psi_H$ and $\psi$ are regular components which are bounded.
 In terms of the curvature components, $\rho,\sigma,\underline{\beta}$ also behaves like $f(u)^{-2}$, while $\underline{\alpha}$ is even worse.
 In particular, $(\rho,\sigma,\underline{\beta},\underline{\alpha})$ not being in $L^2$ does not allow the estimates \eqref{Eq1.3} to be proven.

 Instead of controlling the spacetime curvature components, Luk controlled renormalized curvature components, more precisely, the functions $K$ and $\check{\sigma}$ defined by

-Here, $K$ is the Gauss curvature of the $2$-spheres and $\check{\sigma}$ relates to the curvature of the normal bundle to the $2$-sphere.
+Here, $K$ is the Gauss curvature of the $2$-spheres and $\check{\sigma}$ relates to the curvature of the normal bundle to the $2$-spheres ($2$-tori in our setting).
 In fact, $K,\check{\sigma}$ satisfy equations with terms less singular than the terms in the corresponding equations for $\rho,\sigma$.
 Up to lower order terms, the Bianchi equations

 contain the non-integrable curvature component $\underline{\alpha}$.
 On the other hand, the intrinsic curvatures $(K,\check{\sigma})$ obeys the equations

 where there are no terms containing $\underline{\alpha}$ or quadratic terms in $\mathrm{tr}\underline{\chi},\hat{\underline{\chi}}$ or $\underline{\omega}$.
 Hence, every term on the right hand side is integrable in $u$ direction.